Rehabilitation Counseling Education (Ph.D.)

 - Leader in the counseling field

 Clinical training is a major emphasis of the curriculum and fieldwork experiences.
 Practica and internships are required for all students in the rehabilitation counseling education program.
 An array of rehabilitation agencies in the Chicago area provide opportunities for fieldwork experience focused in clinical counseling, research, leadership, and advocacy.
 Doctoral students must be covered by individual professional counseling liability insurance policies while enrolled in a practicum, counseling internship, or supervision internship.

 Doctoral students have opportunities to provide clinical supervision for students in the Master of Science in Rehabilitation and Mental Health Counseling program and to teach coursework at the master’s degree and undergraduate level at Illinois Tech.
 Faculty at Illinois Tech have strong research programs that provide a variety of prospective research-oriented internship opportunities both at Illinois Tech and in the community.

 Students initiate doctoral study upon completion of a master's degree and typically at least one year of professional experience post-master's degree.
 The entry-level master’s degree must have been obtained from a program accredited by CACREP, or the student must provide satisfactory evidence of coursework meeting CACREP standards prior to beginning the program.
-Students must have obtained certification as a rehabilitation counselor through the Commission on Rehabilitation Counselor Certification (CRCC) before entering the program, and counseling licensure is also highly encouraged.
+Certification as a rehabilitation counselor through the Commission on Rehabilitation Counselor Certification (CRCC) and counseling licensure before entering the program is also highly encouraged.